Victoria Beckham: Marriage and children

 In early 1997 she started dating footballer David Beckham, after they met at a charity football match; prior to this he had watched her music videos and commented to teammates that he was attracted to her, but had been overcome with shyness when they were first introduced.
 A few months earlier, Victoria had also expressed a wish to meet David during a Spice Girls football photo session (by chance, she wore the kit of his club Manchester United for the feature as the group's manager was a supporter).
 Of their initial meeting, she said, "I didn't really know who he was.
 I was never into football."
 Initially, they kept their relationship out of the public eye.
 The couple announced their engagement in 1998 and were dubbed "Posh and Becks" by the media.

 On 4 July 1999, Victoria and David were married by the Bishop of Cork, Paul Colton, at Luttrellstown Castle, Ireland.
 The wedding attracted much media coverage.
 Beckham's teammate, Gary Neville, was the best man, and the couple's four-month-old son Brooklyn was the ring bearer.
 Most of the media were kept away from the ceremony as an exclusive deal with OK! magazine had been arranged, but photographs were released showing the Beckhams sitting on golden thrones.
 Victoria wore a diamond coronet created for her by jewellery designer Slim Barrett.
 A total of 437 staff were employed for the wedding reception, which was estimated to have cost £500,000 (US$823,650).

 The couple bought what became their most famous home for £2.5 million in 1999; the property, which is set in 24 acre of land, was given a £3 million renovation and was subsequently dubbed Beckingham Palace by the media.
 They sold the property in 2014.
-In 2024 they bought a mansion on North Beach Road in Miami Beach for a record-setting $72 million.
+In 2024 they bought a mansion on North Bay Road in Miami Beach for a record-setting $72 million.
 Victoria and David have four children: sons Brooklyn (born 1999), Romeo (born 2002) and Cruz (born 2005), and daughter, Harper (born 2011).
 Elton John and David Furnish are reportedly the godparents of Brooklyn and Romeo Beckham and their godmother is Elizabeth Hurley.
 Two children were baptized Catholic at Holy Trinity, Chipping Norton; among their godparents were Eva Longoria and Marc Anthony.